-Forest honey is a natural product that is elaborated in the stomach of bees from the nectar of numerous flowers and from the mielatos of the trees of the forest.
-A honey that is not so sweet and very rich in minerals, which you will love!
+Forest honey is a natural product that is elaborated in the stomach of honeybees from nectar of flowers from mountains and secretions of trees of the forest typical to the region.
+A honey that is slightly sweet and very rich in minerals, which you will love!

 Best selection of forest honey of the highest quality from Spanish beekeepers.